edoreld/hesa-campaign/Relationships System.md

 Then, you need to spend 2 hours every day working on learning whatever it is you want to do together.
 At the end of 2 hours, do a Boon Check.
 Roll your current dice and, on a maximum roll, you make a Boon Success.
 A Boon Success means that next time you work on your boon together you roll the next smaller die instead.
 Once you reach a d4, you must accumulate 3 Boon Successes by rolling a 4.
 Once you do so, your boon is fully realized and available for you to use.

 You may spend up to 4 hours working together per day, and that means that you get a Boon Success on a max roll or 1 below.
 So, on a dice of d12, you'd get a Boon Success on an 11 or a 12.
-Additionally, character interactions, whether in role playing or combat or similar, might grant you a bonus of +1 to the roll.
+Additionally, character interactions, whether in role playing or combat or similar, might grant you a bonus of +1 to ONE Boon Check.
 On a d4, no bonuses will help you.

 Note: your availability of boons increases with your relationship level (you won't have access to d20 boons right away) and your relationship levels increase in many ways, from roleplaying interactions to working together in battles.